-A student missing more than three weeks of classwork, regardless of the time of registration, will be dropped from the class and will receive a grade of "F" for the course.
+A student missing more than three absences of classwork, regardless of the time of registration, will be dropped from the class and will receive a grade of "F" for the course.
 He or she may be reinstated upon the recommendation of the Academic Affairs Committee.
 The attendance policy is effective for all programs offered at John A. Gupton College.
+Veterans must electronically verify their attendance with the VA.